ManageIQ/integration_tests/docs/getting_started.rst

       happen)
     * Run ``PYCURL_SSL_LIBRARY=nss pip install -U -r requirements.txt --no-cache-dir``

+* run ``python scripts/disable-bytecode.py`` if you want to avoid having to clean up python bytecode
 * You copy/symlink the required YAML files into ``conf/`` if you have access to team's internal YAML repository.
 Required YAML files are ``env``, ``cfme_data``, ``credentials``.
 If the file's extension is ``.yaml`` it is loaded normally, if its extension is ``.eyaml`` then it is encrypted